xapi-project/xen-api/doc/content/design/rate_limit.md

 triggered.

 ### Caller lifecycle
-- When a call comes in, a new Caller is automatically created if no existing record matches.
+- Users can proactively create callers with wildcards to identify groups of callers.
-- Users can proactively create callers with wildcards to pre-configure rate limiting rules.
+- When a call comes in, a new Caller is automatically created if no existing **fully specified** record (no wildcards) matches.
+We want to store the details of all unique origins, even if they fall under a wildcard pattern.
 - Toolstack startup behavior: On toolstack startup, an in-memory data structure is created from the database fields which stores all the rate limiters and callers, as described in the implementation section.

 ## XAPI integration